Andrew-Pelham/enigma-rpg/docs/SRD.md

 On a Success, the player describes what happens in detail.
 They can take creative liberty as long as it fits within the bounds set by the [*Director*](#the-director).
 On a Partial Success, the [*Director*](#the-director) describes how the action succeeds, but can apply twists or caveats at their discretion.
 On a Failure, the attempted action fails, with either the [*Director*](#the-director) or the player explaining how.
 On a Blunder, the player's character instantly increases their [*Stress*](#stress) by 1, and the [*Director*](#the-director) then describes the catastrophic failure.

-Yes and No are pretty straightforward - they tell you whether the action succeeded or not.
-The and and but are qualifiers that modify how good the success or how bad the failure was.
-When you get a qualifier the [*Director*](#the-director) makes an extra statement about how the action succeeded or failed.

 ### Modifiers

 Sometimes circumstances, [*Equipment*](#equipment), and skill will make [*Beat The Odds*](#beat-the-odds) rolls easier or harder.
 Modifiers change the number of dice you get to roll when taking action.
 When rolling multiple dice, the grouping is called your dice pool.